by Alex Cosper

 Alex: I understand the Allman Brothers became your house band.

-Alex: Tell us how you programmed the first album rock station in the south, WTAI.
+Alex: Tell us how you programmed the first album rock station in the southwest, WTAI.
 Where did that inspiration to go all rock come from?

 Alex: After WTAI you worked in top 40 radio at WKKO.
 What did you learn from that approach?

 Lee: One day in early 1971, the absentee owner of WTAI actually heard the station for the FIRST time and FREAKED OUT at the music we were playing (obviously a conservative).
 He fired us all, even though we were ratings winners, and went Country.
 Soon thereafter the two most wonderful people in the world, Ted and Lillian Eiland, called me up and offered me a job at the station of my youth, WKKO, THE Top 40 station in town.
 They had recently bought the station after moving to Cocoa from Ohio.
 I did a "split" shift: Middays and 6 PM to sign off (Daytimer).
 On the shift at 6PM they let me play albums like I had done on WTAI.

 It was perfect.
 Kinda schizo, but perfect.
 During my midday shift, I'd stand at that "stand up" console and do my impression of a TOP 40 jock.
 Then at 6:00 I'd be more laid back and do my Underground thing.
 The time spent there turned me into a "Broadcaster."
 Tight board, got my Production Room chops down and learned formatics.
 It basically changed my whole approach for the rest of my radio career.
 When I resigned in late 1972 to move to Orlando to program 100,000 watt WORJ, the Eilands and I cried at the parting.
 They were like my Mom and Dad.

 Alex: What kind of waves did you make in Orlando programming WORJ from 1972 to 1976 in an era when FM was still considered underground?